Palermo - Civitavecchia

 Yes, Grandi Navi Veloci ferries allow cars on board ferries between Palermo and Civitavecchia.
 Use our Deal Finder to get live pricing for car ferries between Palermo and Civitavecchia.

-Whether you can bring your campervan on the ferry from Palermo to Civitavecchia depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Palermo to Civitavecchia depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Currently, you cannot take your bicycle on board any ferries from Palermo to Civitavecchia.